Crenantious/RS-Bingo-Bot/RSBingo-Framework-Tests/README.md

 ## SonarQube

-### Rrerequisites
+### Prerequisites

 1. Install Java 17

-2. Install sonarscanner, which can be done using the following command
+2. Install sonarscanner, which can be done using the following command:

 ```bash
 dotnet tool install --global dotnet-sonarscanner